codemorpher/CodeMorpher/README.md

 ## by RandomBlocks Lab
 ### https://codeobfuscator.net/

+CodeMorpher obfuscator is a C/C++ source-code obfuscation tool.

 ### Advantages of using CodeMorpher:
 CodeMorpher is a powerful tool that can help you to protect your code from prying eyes, ensuring that your intellectual property remains secure.
 Whether you're working on a commercial software product or an in-house application, our code obfuscator can help you to keep your code safe and secure.